replicant9901/firstProject/README.md

 # firstProject
-This is my first project, in which I have aimed to create a primitive webpage using HTML, CSS and JavaScript.
+This is my first project.
+I have aimed to create a primitive webpage using HTML, CSS and JavaScript.